Moffein/Starstorm2Unofficial/README.md

  *Items/Equipments are currently disabled.*

- *If unlock achievements arent' working, you can force unlock them in the config.*
+ *If unlock achievements aren't working, you can force unlock them in the config.*

 ## Installation